 Chester Branch Foundling Hospital

-Blue Coat School in Chester, once the Chester Foundling Hospital
+The Blue Coat School in Chester, once home to the city’s branch of the Foundling Hospital

 In the late 1750s and early 1760s the Foundling Hospital in London had a significant problem.
 Very large numbers of children had been taken in during the period of the General Reception (1756-1760) and, as these children aged, the institution was struggling to find accommodation and carers for them all.
 The solution was to set up six branch hospitals around the country.
 The one in Chester was the last to be established.